hey-network/mainchain/readme.md

 ### Code used as-is

+This table lists all `*.sol` contract files imported directly or indirectly (from other imported contracts) by the deployed Hey contracts.
+These files have been used as-is with no modifications.

 | Domain | File        | Provider           | Source  |
 | ------------- | ------------- | ------------- |------------- |
 | Token | ERC20.sol | OpenZeppelin | `openzeppelin-solidity v2.0.0` |